Environments

 • It makes it easier to decide what to test and deploy next

-• It lets teams set safer access per stage
+• It lets teams set safer access per environment

 Edit on GitHub